wright-development/wright-development.github.io/content/post/api-testing-in-dotnet.md

 }
 ```

-With the syntax of expected request, we can now read our API test a little better.
+With the syntax of Expected.Request, we can now read our API test with ease.

 - Start a new Request
-- Perform a Get to the url '/api/values'
+- Perform a Get to the URL '/api/values'
-- Next I expect the status to be ok
+- Next, expect the status to be ok
-- Next I want to check the content matches my expectations
+- Next, check the content matches my expectations
-- I'm Done with the Request
+- Done with the Request

 Expected Request shines even more when you want to perform multiple requests, for example after a POST to an API I want to perform a GET to retrieve the object back that I posted.